isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

--  MySQL supports the whole set, additional configuration must be done in the MySQL local setup, for instance certificate revocation list, choice of a specific TLS version, mutual authentication, ...
+-  MySQL supports the whole set, additional configuration must be done in the MySQL local setup, for instance certificate revocation list, choice of a specific TLS version, mutual authentication, etc.
    When a TLS connection was required but the actual connection is in clear text an error log is emitted.